sodadata/docs/soda-sql/installation.md

 ## Install

-From your command-line interface tool, execute the following command, using the install package that matches the type of data source you use to store data.
+From your command-line interface tool, execute the following command, replacing `soda-sql-athena` with the install package that matches the type of data source you use to store data.

 ```
-$ pip install soda-sql-yourdatasource
+$ pip install soda-sql-athena
 ```

 | Data source | Install package |